jonodavis/NZCP-Verifier/README.md

 # NZ COVID Pass Verifier
-This is an API which verifies whether a NZ COVID Pass is valid or not.
+This is an API which verifies whether an NZ COVID Pass is valid or not.
 ## Steps to run the API locally
 1. Create a new virtual environment:
 ```